ConfederacyOfGaia/Gaia/players-guide.md

 - **Classes:** Bard, Warlock

 You make a sign of bad luck and choose one creature within range.
 The target must make a Charisma saving throw.
 On a failed save, when the target makes an ability check or saving throw before the spell ends, the target must roll a d4 and subtract the number rolled from the ability check.

+#### Prayer of Intention
+*1st-level abjuration*
+____
+- **Casting Time:** 1 action
+- **Range:** 5 feet
+- **Components:** V, M (a lit candle)
+- **Duration:** 8 hours

+You pray for one creature within range giving it one luck point.
+For the spell's duration, whenever that creature makes an attack roll, an ability check, or a saving throw, they can spend the luck point to roll an additional d20.
+They can choose to spend the luck point after they roll the die, but before the outcome is determined.
+They choose which of the d20s is used for the attack roll, ability check, or saving throw.
+The spell then ends.

+Alternatively, they can spend the luck point when an attack roll is made against them.
+They can roll a d20 and then choose whether the attack uses the attacker's roll or theirs.
+The spell then ends.
+If more than one creature spends a luck point to influence the outcome of a roll, the points cancel each other out; no additional dice are rolled.

+The target cannot use more than one luck point on a single attack roll, ability check, or saving throw.
+A creature can have only one luck point from this spell at a time.

 #### Push
 <!-- https://www.dndbeyond.com/spells/17963-push -->